 The list of Department for Work and Pensions agencies and business organisations includes:

 Note: Before you contact the Independent Case Examiner you must have already had a letter from the agency stating that it is their final response.
 The same guide is also available in Welsh language (Cymraeg).

 Use this information to contact the Independent Case Examiner to complain about DWP services.
 You will need to explain exactly what happened, and when, and then follow the procedure given to you.

 Independent Case Examiner

-Outside the UK: +44 151 221 6500
+Outside UK: +44 151 221 6500

 Typetalk: 18002 0151 221 6500

-If the Independent Case Examiner upholds your complaint they can request the Department for Work and Pensions to re-open your case.
-That said, remember that they will not pay your legal fees throughout the process.
+The case examiner may decide to uphold the complaint.
+If so, they can request the Department for Work and Pensions to re-open the case.
+But, they will not pay for any legal fees that occur throughout the complaints process.